decentraland/old-documentation/_posts/development-guide/2018-02-17-shape-components.md

 ## Import 3D models

-For more complex shapes, you can build a 3D model in an external tool like Blender and then import them in _glTF_ format. [glTF](https://www.khronos.org/gltf) (GL Transmission Format) is an open project by Khronos providing a common, extensible format for 3D assets that is both efficient and highly interoperable with modern web technologies.
+For more complex shapes, you can build a 3D model in an external tool like Blender and then import them in _.glTF_ or _.glb_ (binary _.glTF_). [glTF](https://www.khronos.org/gltf) (GL Transmission Format) is an open project by Khronos providing a common, extensible format for 3D assets that is both efficient and highly interoperable with modern web technologies.

 To add an external model into a scene, add a `GLTFShape` component to an entity and set its `src` to the path of the glTF file containing the model.